bence0601/MedicalScanHomeWork/README.md

-## Disclaimer: Haven't finished frontend project, because this was the first time using Angular, couldn't learn it in one day.As my CV suggest, I've used React.js for my previous works, which I can link to you, if you're still interested in me.
+## Disclaimer: Haven't finished frontend project, because this was the first time using Angular, couldn't learn it in one day.As my CV suggests, I've used React.js for my previous works, which I can link to you, if you're still interested in me.
 However I can adapt to Angular in the future without any problems, if you decide to move forward with me.

 # MedicalScanWebApi